(There will be no EMEA-focused emerging markets report on Dec 25, 28 on account of Christmas and Boxing Day; Reuters will resume coverage from Dec 29)

 Most other EM currencies firmed against a slightly weaker dollar as hopes of an imminent Brexit trade deal between Britain and the European Union boosted appetite for risky assets.

-South Africa’s rand slipped, however, as improving global sentiment was offset by a rapidly worsening fresh COVID-19 wave at home and the discover of a new variant of the virus.
+South Africa’s rand traded flat as improving global sentiment was offset by a rapidly worsening fresh COVID-19 wave at home and the discover of a new variant of the virus.

 The health ministry reported the highest-ever daily increase in coronavirus cases and is also contemplating fresh lockdowns to limit the spread.

-MSCI’s index of emerging market stocks rose 0.4% in light pre-Christmas trading as investors placed bets on global economic recovery prospects in 2021.
+MSCI’s index of emerging market stocks rose 0.4%, tracking gains in Asian stocks as investors placed bets on global economic recovery prospects in 2021.

 For TOP NEWS across emerging markets